Aylamccarthy/All-About-Pokemon/README.md

 1. **git add .** - This command for multiple files to the staging area before commiting.
 2. **git commit -m "Message explaining update"** - This command explained changes that were done to the repository.
 3. **git push** - This command was used to push all committed changes to the GitHub Repository.
+4. **git status** - I tend to use this command often to make sure that all my changes are saved and my working tree is clean.

 This project was deployed from its Github repository to Github Pages: